loopwerk/django-generic-notifications/docs/performance.md

         return f'{actor_name} commented on your article "{article.title}": "{comment_text}"'
 ```

-When displaying a list of 10 notifications, this will execute:
+When displaying a list of 10 notifications, with `.prefetch_related("target")` applied, this will execute:

 - 1 query for the notifications
-- 1 query for the target comments (Django 5.0+ only, automatically prefetched)
+- 1 query for the target comments
 - 10 queries for the articles (N+1 problem!)

 #### Solution 1: store data in the notification